 The City of Wolverhampton Council's Mandatory Unpaid Leave (MUL) scheme was introduced on the 1 April 2019.
 Under the scheme, all employees including senior managers are required to take three days unpaid leave per year (this is pro-rata for part time employees) that fall between Christmas and New Year.
-Payment for the three days (pro-rata for the part time employees) is deducted from an employee's salary in 12 equal amounts, one each month.
+Payment for the three days (pro-rata for the part time employees) is deducted monthly from an employee's salary in 12 equal amounts.

-Note 1: Between April 2021 and March 2022 pay costs of £7,340, included in the table against the Chief Executive, were funded by West Midlands Pension Fund, and not from the City of Wolverhampton Council General Fund.
-This is for the Chief Executive's work as Chief Executive of the West Midlands Pension Fund.
+Note 1: Between April 2022 and March 2023 pay costs of £7,470, included in the table against the Chief Executive, were funded by West Midlands Pension Fund, and not from the City of Wolverhampton Council General Fund.
+This is for the Chief Executive's work in relation to the West Midlands Pension Fund.